flashbots/suave-specs/specs/toliman/README.md

 1. **Permissionless** - Allow anyone to deploy smart contracts on SUAVE.
 2. **Easy to use** - Create an environment that is as easy to use and test as possible, enabling rapid prototyping.
-3. **SGX UX Closeness** - The DevEx on Toliman should be forward-compatible with future constraints imposed by trusted enclaves (i.e. SGX).

 ## Design Decisions